Several places in Cuyahoga Valley National Park highlight the cultural and natural history of the valley, including the river itself.

 7733 Canal Road, Valley View 44125 (81° 35.544' W) (41° 21.155' N)

-The brought work, family, and community together when Charles Jaite purchased land on Riverview Road in 1906, and developed a company town with homes, a general store, a post office, and a railroad station.
+The Jaite Mill brought work, family, and community together when Charles Jaite purchased land on Riverview Road in 1906, and developed a company town with homes, a general store, a post office, and a railroad station.
 The mill changed hands three times until it fell silent in December 1984.
-Read our to learn more.
+Read an article about the Jaite Mill to learn more.

 Learn more about historic mill towns in the Cuyahoga Valley, and hear audio clips of one resident's experience working for the Jaite Paper Company.

 The Ritchie Ledges are witnesses to change - from creation out of Sharon Conglomerate millions of years ago, to landscapes wrecked by humans and to preservation today.
 The Ledges drew many visitors in the 19th century who came here to recreate and play.
 One of those, wealthy industrialist Hayward Kendall, purchased the area and set it aside to become the Virginia Kendall Park.